KumihoArts/BepInExProfiler/README.md

 It doesn't make any network connections, doesn't write anywhere outside `Documents\BepInExProfiler\`, doesn't touch the registry, doesn't inject into anything.
 You can verify this yourself with [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) or [Wireshark](https://www.wireshark.org/) -- both free tools.

 The source isn't public because this is a personal project I'm not ready to open-source.
 That's a legitimate reason to be skeptical, and I'm not going to tell you not to be.
-If you'd rather not run it, the in-game overlay (Ctrl+P) works fine on its own -- you just won't have the throttle controls or the detailed panels.
+If you'd rather not run it, the in-game overlay (Ctrl+P) works fine on its own.
+But you just won't have the throttle controls or the detailed panels.

 ---